pensoft/OpenBiodiv/ontology/rdf-guide.md

 :relatedName rdf:type owl:ObjectProperty, owl:TransitiveProperty, owl:ReflexiveProperty ;
   rdfs:label "has related name"@en ;
-  rdfs:domain :BiologicalName ;
+  rdfs:domain :TaxonomicName ;
-  rdfs:range :BiologicalName ;
+  rdfs:range :TaxonomicName ;
-  rdfs:comment "'has related name' is an object property that we use in order to indicate that two biological names are related somehow.
-This relationship is purposely vague as to encompass all situations where two biological names co-occur in a text.
+  rdfs:comment "'has related name' is an object property that we
+    use in order to indicate that two taxnomic names are related somehow.
+This relationship is purposely vague as to encompass all situations where two taxonomic names co-occur in a text.
 It is transitive and reflexive."@en.
 @
 ```

+#### Property Definition: *has replacement name*

-**Def. (has replacement name):** *This is a uni-directional property.
+This is a uni-directional property.
 Its meaning
 is that one one biological name links to a different biological name via the
 usage of this property, then the object of the triple is the form of the
 biological name the use of which is more accurate and should be preferred